Housing waiting times

 It is not possible to give a definite answer as to how long it will be before you receive an offer of housing from Access Housing.

-- When you join the Housing Authority’s Joint Wait List (JWL) – you will be added to the bottom of the particular list for the property zone and size you have been approved for.
+- When you join the Department of Communities (Housing) Joint Wait List (JWL) – you will be added to the bottom of the particular list for the property zone and size you have been approved for.
 Your application will move up the list as time goes on.
 It is only when you get to the top of the wait list that you will be offered accommodation.
 This process means that all applicants must wait their turn and do not get housed ahead of others on the same wait list.

 - You can not specify who you wish to be housed with and Access Housing will only be able to consider you for housing if you have indicated that you are interested in being considered for Community Housing.